janulm/Datathon-2025/TECHNICAL_DETAILS.md

 4. Passes all retrieved content directly to the LLM for processing
 5. Generates a single answer in one step

 This comparison highlights how the architectural choices in the advanced agent lead to more precise, comprehensive, and well-structured responses.

+## Cost-Benefit Analysis of Concept Customization

+A key advantage of our approach is the separation between document processing and concept definition:

+### Traditional RAG Cost Structure:
+- **High Preprocessing Cost**: Document embedding is computationally expensive
+- **Fixed Search Behavior**: Search parameters are difficult to modify without reprocessing
+- **Limited Domain Expertise**: No mechanism to inject business knowledge

+### Concept-RAG Cost Structure:
+- **Same Preprocessing Cost**: Document embedding is identical to traditional RAG
+- **Customizable Search Behavior**: Concepts can be modified without reprocessing documents
+- **Domain Expertise Integration**: Business knowledge is encoded in concept definitions
+- **Slightly Higher Inference Cost**: Multiple query embeddings vs. single embedding
+- **Significantly Higher Quality**: More relevant information, better organized answers

+This approach is particularly valuable for organizations that:
+1. Have domain-specific information needs
+2. Want to tailor search to their business vocabulary
+3. Need to evolve their search approach over time
+4. Require high-quality, well-structured answers
+5. Need to maintain cost control while scaling document collections

+By focusing customization efforts on defining the right concepts for your business domain, you can achieve dramatically better results without increasing your document processing costs.